 Choosing from all the possibilities can be a daunting task.
 Take your time and wander through nurseries to enjoy the beauty of roses!

 If you order bare-root roses from a mail-order company, order with your planting date in mind.
 Bare-root roses should be planted soon after they arrive.
-They are usually shipped in the spring because bare roots when plants are fully dormant, well before they have leafed out.
+They are usually shipped in the early spring when plants are fully dormant, well before they have leafed out.
 They’ll look like a bundle of sticks on arrival.
-Note that they are not dead—simply dormant.
+Note that they are not dead—simply dormant!
 Check that the packing material is moist and keep them in a cool dark place until ready to plant.

-If you are buying potted roses, it’s best to plant them by late spring or early summer for best results.
+If you are buying potted roses, it’s best to plant them by late spring for best results.
 However, you can plant them almost any time during the growing season—just be sure to keep them well watered, especially during summer!